-Our proposed amendments to the PDBx/mmCIF model aim to enhance conformational and compositional heterogeneity representation, moving the encoding of the data closer to the underlying experimental ensemble.
 This improved data structure will accelerate the development of new tools and create representative training datasets for structural ensemble prediction.
 Alongside this format, infrastructure changes to refinement, visualization, and validation tools are likely needed.
 This new format should also help interconvert existing multiconformer and ensemble-based models.
-Such interconversion enables different manual manipulations, such as in Coot43, or data mining approaches.

-We envision refining mmCIF further to more effectively correlate grouped data, including time-resolved techniques, ligand soaking experiments, or EM classification/reconstructions^{25,44}.
-For example, a 'perturbation' data item could connect to specific structure factors or real-space maps, enabling restrained refinements of coordinates.
+Such interconversion enables different manual manipulations, such as in Coot, or data mining approaches.
+We envision refining mmCIF further to more effectively correlate grouped data, including time-resolved techniques, ligand soaking experiments, or EM classification/reconstructions.
+For example, a 'perturbation' data catagory could connect to specific structure factors or real-space maps, enabling restrained refinements of coordinates.

 The notion that a single, static structure defines a protein is outdated for experimental and structural prediction.
 Macromolecules adopt an ensemble of conformations, and modeling those structural distributions accurately is now possible.
 By more correctly encapsulating the underlying experimental data, we can enable both benchmarks for prediction and a new class of "ensemble-function" studies.
 Moreover, accurately modeling compositional heterogeneity will reveal how ligands interact with the receptors, increasing the potential for an "Alphafold" breakthrough in ligand design.
-Inevitably, all models are wrong, but we can get closer to useful by taking advantage of the expressive mmCIF format to better model the heterogeneity in the underlying experimental data.
+Inevitably, all models are wrong, but we can at least aspire to make more useful models that I by taking advantage of the expressive mmCIF format to better model the heterogeneity in the underlying experimental data.